 This measure indicates the percentage of Unfair Labor Practice Charges, Representation Proceedings and Unit Accretions/Clarifications resolved.
 This indicator is relevant measure because the Board's statutory function is to investigate and resolve public sector employee charges of unfair labor practices, petitions for representation and requests for accretions/clarification.
 Unfair Labor Practices are enumerated in Rhode Island General Laws §28-7-13.1.
 Representation, for the purpose of collective bargaining, entitles the public sector employee the right to hold an elections in accordance with consent agreements agreed upon by parties during representation proceedings pursuant to Rhode Island General Laws §28-7-14 - 19.
 Unit Clarifications/accretions petitions are requests to accrete and/or exclude positions in an existing bargaining unit.
-The standard for this board had been a resolution rate of eighty percent.
-The board, however, has changed the standard to the highest resolution rate in a previous fiscal year since FY 2003 beginning in FY 2005.2
+The Board's standard resolution rate of 67 percent through FY 2008 resulted from the vacancy in the position of Labor Board Case Agent.
+As of May 2008 that position has been filled; therefore, the objective standard has been increased in expectation of a higher resolution rate than in previous fiscal years.
+Rhode Island General Law statute provides 150 days to resolve Unit Accretions/Classifications and Unfair Labor Practice charges filed if they are required to proceed through the formal hearing process.
+Any cases filed during the last quarter of a fiscal year that require a formal hearing cannot be resolved during the fiscal year filed.
+Therefore a 75 percent resolution rate is a realistic goal.
+Municipal Finance Percentage of Equalization Study Procedure Recommendations Implemented